 Newton is a decidedly white-collar city, with fully 90.66% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Newton is a city of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Newton who work in business and financial occupations (15.93%), maintenance occupations (14.84%), and management occupations (11.54%).

-Newton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Newton doesn't have a public transportation system that people use for their commute.

 The per capita income in Newton in 2022 was $23,152, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $92,608 for a family of four.
 However, Newton contains both very wealthy and poor people as well.
 Newton also has one of the higher rates of people living in poverty in the nation, with 37.70% of its population below the federal poverty line.